Skip site navigation (1)Skip section navigation (2)

 Actual number of bytes written or negative on failure.

-would otherwise block.
-While LIBSSH2_ERROR_EAGAIN is a negative number,
+otherwise block.
+While LIBSSH2_ERROR_EAGAIN is a negative number, it is not

-but that there was no error but yet no payload data got sent to the
+that there was no error but yet no payload data got sent to the other end.

 ERRORS